 Effective iontophoresis requires a learned technique so, ideally, you'll have access to a healthcare professional who can coach you through the first few sessions of your therapy.
 Then, if you and your doctor decide that iontophoresis is a good treatment choice for you, your doctor can write you a prescription for a home-use iontophoresis device.
 This type of back and forth with your doctor is not, however, always possible.
 If that's the case, don't be discouraged, many patients can learn how to use iontophoresis effectively by reading the manual carefully, talking to experts at their device's manufacturer, and by reading resources on this website.

-Having trouble finding a doctor who truly understands hyperhidrosis?
-You can find physicians familiar with excessive, uncontrollable sweating by using our Physician Finder and using the additional search criteria: "IHHS Educated".
+Having trouble finding a healthcare provider (HCP) who truly understands hyperhidrosis?
+You can find physicians (and other HCPs) familiar with excessive sweating by using our Physician Finder and using the additional search criteria: "IHHS Educated".
 At our training sessions, we teach healthcare professionals about all the current hyperhidrosis treatment options, including iontophoresis.

 Ready to give iontophoresis a shot?
 Here are some important tips:

-- If possible, learn how to use iontophoresis effectively in your doctor’s office from a trained health professional before trying it at home.
+- If possible, learn how to use iontophoresis effectively in a clinical office from a trained health professional before trying it at home.

 - Expect to feel a mild tingling sensation during iontophoresis.